andrezeitz/z-padel-milestone-5/README.md

 ### Checkout Success

-* The checkout success ia a simple page displaying your last order.
-It will show on what date you did the order, your order number and wich products you ordered.
+* The checkout success is a simple page displaying your last order.
+It will show on what date you did the order, your order number and which products you ordered.
 On the bottom it will show where the order will be shipped and how much the total order was.
 This page will also be able to display again later if you was logged in when the order was made since all order will be saved in your profile.

 <img width="777" alt="Skärmavbild 2022-01-25 kl  13 26 57" src="https://user-images.githubusercontent.com/85236391/150977273-9c135baf-bf8f-47b7-a016-b513d7900242.png">